architsharma97/dpo-rlaif/README.md

 ## What is this repo?

-This repo includes a reference implementation of the DPO algorithm for training language models from preference data, as described in the paper [Direct Preference Optimization: Your Language Model is Secretly a Reward Model](https://arxiv.org/abs/2305.18290).
+This repo includes reference implementations of the DPO algorithm for training language models from preference data, as described in the paper [A Critical Evaluation of AI Feedback for Aligning Language Models](https://arxiv.org/abs/2305.18290).

 The code here supports any causal HuggingFace model- look at our examples in `config/model` to add your own.
 Adding your own datasets is also easy.
 See [the README section](https://github.com/huggingface/peft) on adding datasets.